-Choosing your desired insoles are all depends on you.
-The insoles you want depends on the reason for replacement depending what kind of activities your Nike shoes are used for.
+Choosing your desired insoles all depends on you.
+The insoles you want depending on the reason for replacement depending on what kind of activities your Nike shoes are used for.
 Insoles are designed for either light or significant impact activities like walking, court sports, and running.
-So, choose an insole that is suitable for your needs, like if you are prone to more rigid activities insoles for extra arch support which support the ball of your foot is necessary.
-Remember, you must purchase insoles with the correct size.
+So, choose an insole that is suitable for your needs, if you are prone to more rigid activities insoles for extra arch support which support the ball of your foot are necessary.
+Remember, you must purchase insoles of the correct size.

 It depends on you if you want to glue your new insoles in your shoes.
 It is not that necessary, but if you wished to, apply an even coat of bicycle tube repair glue or commonly shoe glue to the bottom part of the insoles.
 Do not glue the entire insole.
 Put it in its desired place smoothly down with your hands and apply light pressure.